jjblum/INTCATCH-BoatUserManual-HTML/troubleshooting.rst

 If the propeller is pulling air, you will not feel it.

 * Test 1: thrust forward.
 If a propeller does not push air backwards, the motor is out of phase or the reverse pair is backwards.
 Open the rear compartment and :ref:`reverse the motor phase<switch_motor_phase>`.
 * Test 2: turn left.
 The left propeller should suck air, and the right propeller should push air backwards.
-If the reverse is true, switch the 3-wire cables on the e-board.
+If the reverse is true, switch the 3-wire cables on the :ref:`e-board<eboard_and_arduino>`.
 * Test 3: turn right.
 If you have completed Test 1 and 2 correctly, the left propeller should push air, and the right should pull air.

 If only one of the motors runs, it is possible that you have the vehicle type set to vectored, i.e. an airboat.